Tunisia at the Africa Cup of Nations: Controversies

 The match between Tunisia and Mali, the first meeting of Group F, was not played to completion.
 Zambian referee Janny Sikazwe initially whistled the end of the match in the 86th minute before changing his mind, warned by his assistant referee and the protests of the Tunisian players.
 He then signaled the end of the game in the 90th minute, seconds from the end of regulation time, just as the assistant referee was about to announce added time.
 In front of the furious Tunisians, the refereeing quartet had to leave the field under police escort.
 Given the extent of the controversy, the resumption of the match, to play the remaining additional time, was announced.

 However, the Tunisian team refused to resume the match, claiming that the players were already in the showers, or out of the stadium, therefore unfit to resume the game.
 The Malians having presented themselves on the lawn, the end of the match is whistled with only one team on the ground, the result of 1–0 being ratified later by CAF.
-Later, it was reported by different media that the referee Janny Sikazwe had in fact suffered a sunstroke in the middle of the game, so much so that he was even taken to the hospital, from where the presence of the fourth referee on the pitch at the time of the attempt to restart the match.
-According to the Tunisian player Wahbi Khazri, the referee of the match "was no longer coherent", "the referee lost the thread of the match" specified the Tunisian captain.
-"He was no longer consistent in his choices and decisions.
-He was very hot."